Frequently Asked Questions

 For all enquiries, or to BOOK YOUR FREE 1st LCC SESSION: CONTACT US

 We also recommend you read Coaching For Language Learning (E. Betham, 2018).
 This book with downloadable Interactive Projectable Classes in English for professionals describes how LCC is applicable in many language and performance coaching situations.
+See Publications.

 For any other questions, please CONTACT US